 The deformation modules Ev1 and Ev2 are calculated from the loading and deformation values.

-Demands are often placed on Ev2 and the ratio of Ev2/Ev1.
-Requirements can be found in "AMA Anläggning 10" which for road contexts refers to the Swedish Transport Administration's "TRVKB 10 Obundna lager".
+Requirements are often for the Ev2-value and of the ratio of Ev2/Ev1.
+Requirements can be found in "AMA Anläggning 17" which for road contexts refers to the Swedish Transport Administration's "TDOK 2013:0530 Obundna lager för vägkonstruktioner".
 These documents also regulate how many points thats ought to be measured.
-What requirements apply for each object is governed by the contract between client and contractor.
+What requirements apply for each object/project is governed by the contract between client and contractor.

 VTI generally performs this work in Östergötland and adjacent counties, but can also undertake assignments in other parts of the country.